 Instead of fixating on the pain, getting out of the house and making outdoor plans with your friends can help you change your mindset.
-Wanting to isolate yourself may feel like a comfortable choice but distracting yourself can help you ease the discomfort you are going through.
+Above all, wanting to isolate yourself may feel like a comfortable choice but distracting yourself can help you ease the discomfort you are going through.

 Consult your physician to develop an exercise routine for yourself.
-Physical fitness plays an important role in your physical and mental health.
 It helps increase blood flow, hence improving your mood and combating pain.
+Hence, physical fitness plays an important role in your physical and mental health.

 Conversations with support group peers might help you learn things that have helped people cope with their symptoms and how they worked for them.
-It’s understandable that not everyone will find support groups comfortable, but they can be a great place to get to know people with similar experiences.
+In contrast, it’s understandable that not everyone will find support groups comfortable, but they can be a great place to get to know people with similar experiences.

 We understand that peripheral neuropathy can be difficult and frustrating to live with.
-However, be sure to consult your healthcare provider and physicians to find the best ways to help you relieve your pain.
+However, consult your healthcare provider and physicians to find the best ways to help you relieve your pain.